amitguptaforwork/genai_portfolio_projects/README.md

 **Python | Llama3.2 Vision LLM | Streamlit |Google Colab | LocalTunnel | Ollama**

 This project demonstrates how easily we can use an LLM locally.
 It uses **Llama 3.2 vision** and **Streamlit** to create a 100% locally running OCR app.
 We can give any scanned image to the app and it will try to give us text out of it.
-I demonstrate how to set it up completely locally if you have a decent machine or use the free hardware provided by **Gooogle Colab** to still run your code pretty much privately.
+I demonstrate how to set it up completely locally if you have a decent machine or use the free hardware provided by **Google Colab** to still run your code pretty much privately.
 We setup **Ollama** in Google Colab and then use **LocalTunnel** to expose the system to the outside world!